Approximation of diffeomorphisms for quantum state transfers: Introduction

 \subsection{Our contribution}

-Small-time approximate controllability of \eqref{eq:schro}-\eqref{eq:rotor} implies the theoretical capability of driving state transfers in arbitrarily small times (with the flaw of using of course controls with unbounded amplitudes).
+Small-time approximate controllability of \eqref{eq:rotor} implies the theoretical capability of driving state transfers in arbitrarily small times (with the flaw of using of course controls with unbounded amplitudes).
 These results shed light on the theoretical and practical problem of quantum speed limit.
 Unfortunately, the technique developed in \cite{beauchard-pozzoli2} does not provide explicit control laws for achieving state transitions, but it only ensures the existence of such controls.
 In other words, in a crucial passage of the proof, the explicit character of the control is lost and only existence can be asserted.
-More precisely, this happens when invoking a celebrated diffeomorphism decomposition result: given a diffeomorphism $P\in {\rm Diff}^0(\T^d)$ isotopic to the identity, owing to the simplicity of the group ${\rm Diff}^0(\T^d)$ established by Thurston \cite{thurston}, there exists $n\in \N$ and vector fields $f_1,\dots,f_n \in {\rm Vec}(\T^d)$ such that
+More precisely, this happens when invoking a celebrated diffeomorphism decomposition result.
+Let ${\rm Diff}^0(\T)$ be the connected component at the identity of the group of diffeomorphisms of $\T$.
+Given a diffeomorphism $P\in {\rm Diff}^0(\T^d)$ isotopic to the identity, owing to the simplicity of the group ${\rm Diff}^0(\T^d)$ established by Thurston \cite{thurston}, there exists $n\in \N$ and vector fields $f_1,\dots,f_n \in {\rm Vec}(\T^d)$ such that

 where $\Phi^t_f$ denotes the flow at time $t$ of the vector field $f$.
 In general, given $P \in {\rm Diff}^0(\T^d)$, it is highly nontrivial to guess the number $n$ and the vectors $f_1,\dots,f_n$ for which such a decomposition holds.
 Let us now assume that we are given a finite family of vector fields $g_1,\ldots,g_k \in {\rm Vec}(\T^d)$ whose flows composition generates approximately the group ${\rm Diff}^0(\T^d)$ (such a family exists, see e.g. \cite[Theorem 6.6]{agrachev-sarychev3}).
 Then, the problem of approximating $P$ with these flows turns out to be a control problem with infinite-dimensional state space, i.e., ${\rm Diff}^0(\T^d)$.